safetyAI/ChatSafetyAI/azure_MRE_commands_client.md

 - Stop the Utilities App Service
 - Delete the Azure Storage Account target folders (all the folders that start with, e.g., `SPAuto`)
 - Delete `_sync_state/sharepoint_delta_state.json`
-- Rerun the Search Service configuration script
+- Rerun the Search Service configuration script (you may use [these commands](https://github.com/safetyAI/ChatSafetyAI/blob/main/configure_azure_search_enterprise_README.md#verification--debugging-commands) to check everything went fine)
 - Start the Utilities App Service, check the logs, visit `<utilities-service-address>/debug/sharepoint_sync`

 To enable the chat search engine and memory recording, add the variable `MIRROR_CHAT_HISTORY_INTERVAL` and set it to `5` for instance.